Super Simple Pita Bread Recipe (No Yeast)

 If you’re looking for longer storage options, you can wrap the pita bread individually with plastic wrap or place a few in a freezer bag and store them in the freezer.

-That way, when you’re ready to enjoy it, you can take it out of the freezer and heat the pita in a nonstick frying pan or the microwave.
+That way, when you’re ready to enjoy it, you can take it out of the freezer and heat the pita in a non-stick frying pan or the microwave.

-sliced pita bread triangles topped with tzatziki.
+pita bread triangles with oregano and tzatziki dip.

 How To Heat Pita Bread?